nginx/unit-docs/source/configuration.rst

 .. note::

-   Unit's ETag response header fields use the following format:
+   Unit's ETag response header fields use the :samp:`MTIME-FILESIZE` format, where :samp:`MTIME` stands for file modification timestamp and :samp:`FILESIZE` stands for file size in bytes, both in hexadecimal.
-   :samp:`%MTIME_HEX%-%FILESIZE_HEX%`.

 .. _configuration-share-mime: